Uk8852/Currency-Converter/README.md

 # Currency-Converter
-A good working Currency Converter for all Currency
+A good working Currency Converter for USD to INR and vice versa